Your Marketing Stack Is a System. Are You Treating It Like One?

 | 1 | Transcending Paradigms | The ability to abandon a mental model entirely. | A leadership team willing to throw out their entire playbook when the market fundamentally shifts. |

-Most marketing debates live safely in the 12–9 range.
-We spend 90% of our time arguing over budgets, audience sizes, and reporting cadence.
+Most marketing debates live safely at the bottom of the list.
+We argue endlessly over ad budgets, audience sizes, target CPAs, and email send frequencies.

 The Cheat Sheet